-BY JAMES G. CLAPARE. .
+BY JAMES G. CLARES.

-He's gome from the strift to the home of the weary: They've borne him away to his own Western bowers; Where the bird, and the bee, and the rose of the prairie May remember his grave in the warm summer hours, He has lived for a world, and a race bowed in sorrow, And a wall for the dead filled the halls of the free; at the voice of a world gathered might on the morrow,
+He's game from the strife to the home of the weary : Tiny to borne him sway to his own Western bowers : Where the bird, and the bee, and the rose of the prairie.
+May remember his grave in the warm summer hours.
+He has lived for a world, and a race bowed in sorrow, And a wall for the dead filled the halls of the free; But the voice of a world gathered might on the morrow, And arese like the sound of the sea.

-Chonus.-Columbia, come forth from the dark vale of Edoms All red with the gore of thy brave; Columbia, come forth, with thy deep song of Prec-

-Unmarred by the moan of a slave.
+Chosus.-Columbia, come forth from the dark vale of Edom All red with the gore of thy brave; Columbia, come forth, with thy deep song of Freedom, Unmatred by the moan of a slave.

-He sleeps in the vale of his dear native river, His deep voice is hushed on the beautiful shore; But the bloom of his glory will dwell there forever, When kinner and the parameters of the para When kings and their growns are remembered no more.

-In the ages to come will his memory linger,

-And the light of his counsels grow brighter with time;
+11. He sleeps in the vale of his dear native river, His deep voice is hushed on the beautiful shore; But the bloom of his glory will dwell there forever, When kings and their growns are remembered no more.
+In the ages to come will his memory linger, And the light of his connecls grow brighter with time;

-And his fame be rekindled by Mercy's white finger, When the world is unstained by a crime.

-Cours.-Columbia, come forth from the dark vale of Edom, All red with the gore of thy brave; Columbia, come forth, with thy deep song of Free-Unmarred by the moan of a slave,
+and his fame be rekindled by Mercy's white finger, When the world is unstained by a crime.
+Cookes.
+Columbia, come forth from the dark vale of Edom, All red with the gore of thy brave; Columbia, come forth, with thy deep song of Free-Unmarred by the moan of a slave.

-"This song has been set to music by the author, and pubished by Horace Waters, New York.
+This song has been set to music by the author, and published by Horace Waters, New York.